NWU-NISL-Fuzzing/COMFORT/artifact_evaluation/README.md

 > - `error_api`：API calls that trigger the `error_info`;
 > - `count` ：The number of test results that belong to the `error_type`, which accumulates the number of testing results that belong to the same error type seen to date.

-## Remark

-The docker image provides a small-scale experiment to showcase the working mechanism of our work.
-Our main results (that run much longer – 200 hours per JS testbed on a larger test dataset) can be found at the [Bug List](./Bug-List.md) section.